 Sleep Apnea Treatment

 Sleep apnea is a medical disorder that can be tricky to detect because the symptoms appear while the patient is sleeping.
 Although it can be difficult to spot, it’s far from uncommon.
 In fact, approximately 25 million Americans suffer from the effects of sleep apnea.
-Symptoms can include a chronically dry mouth, lethargy, irritability, impaired mental functioning, snoring or gasping as you wake up at night, or the inability to fall asleep at night time.
+Symptoms can include a chronically dry mouth, excessive sleepiness, exhaustion, irritability, impaired mental functioning, snoring or gasping as you wake up at night, or the inability to fall asleep or stay asleep.

 How Sleep Apnea is Detected

-It’s not uncommon for the family dentist to be the first medical professional to suspect a patient has sleep apnea due to the more frequent contact most dentists have with their patients.
-If after talking with the patient, the dentist suspects you may suffer from sleep apnea, you may be referred for diagnosis to a sleep medicine specialist.
-Typically a sleep study is conducted.
-The results of the sleep study are analyzed and a diagnosis made, if appropriate.
+It’s not uncommon for the family dentist to be the first medical professional to suspect a patient has sleep apnea due to the more frequent contact most dentists have with their patients and their familiarity with oral anatomy.
+If after talking with the patient, Dr. Smith or Dr. Rackley suspect you may suffer from sleep apnea, you may be referred for diagnosis to a sleep medicine specialist.
+Typically, a sleep study is conducted.
+The results of the sleep study are analyzed and if appropriate, a diagnosis made.

 Treatments for Sleep Apnea

 One of the most common and least-invasive treatments is the custom-made sleep apnea dental appliance.
 This appliance looks and feels a lot like a regular night guard.
-But it is specially designed to help keep air passages clear when it’s being worn.
-If this solution is right for you, the dentist will take impressions of your mouth and send them off to the dental lab where are custom fit sleep apnea dental appliance will be created.
-You’ll have a fitting session with the dentist where he will discuss how to use it as well as the best means for daily care for your appliance.
+But it is specially designed to help keep air passages open when it’s being worn.
+If this solution is right for you, the dentist will take digital impressions of your mouth and send them off to a specialized lab where a custom fit sleep apnea dental appliance will be created.
+You’ll have a fitting session with the dentist where he will discuss how to use itas well as the best means for daily care for your appliance.
 We’ll make sure it fits perfectly and all your questions are answered before you leave!